Mad Maxine: Personal life

 Mjoseth is of Norwegian descent, but was born in West Germany and grew up as an army brat.
 She received a scholarship to play basketball at the University of Kentucky and played with the Kentucky Wildcats for two years (1977–1979) before choosing to take a sabbatical from college studies.
-She lived with her sister in Washington D.C. and worked odd jobs.
+She lived with her sister in Washington, D.C., and worked odd jobs.
 She eventually decided to return to college but turned down an athletic scholarship with the University of South Florida (USF).
 Instead she focused on journalism and wrote for the school newspaper.
-After graduating in 1982, she worked as a writer and photographer for the Hillsborough Community Newspaper and as a reporter for the Sun City Center in Tampa.
+After graduating from the University of South Florida with a bachelor's degree in communication and journalism in 1982, she worked as a writer and photographer for the Hillsborough Community Newspaper and as a reporter in Sun City Center, Florida.
 During her wrestling training period, she was editor of The Black News after infiltrating a Ku Klux Klan rally on freelance assignment.

-She also spent seven years working with the National Institute of Aging (2000–2007) and developed an arts based program called Vital Visionaries.
-She is the Acting Chief of Communications for the National Human Genome Research Institute.
-Mjoseth also works as a video artist and independent art curator.
+She spent seven years working with the National Institute of Aging (2000–2007) and developed an arts-based program called Vital Visionaries.
+She was the Acting Chief of Communications for the National Human Genome Research Institute.
+Mjoseth also worked as a video artist and independent art curator.
 She appeared in an episode of the HBO television series Real Sex in the 1990s, which featured an erotic art auction she had curated.
 She published The Chronicles of Mad Maxine, a novel based on her experiences training to become a professional wrestler.